sonic-net/SONiC/doc/syslog/Syslog_Source_IP_test_plan.md

 3.3.3.3       N/A        514     mgmt
 2222::2222    N/A        514     Vrf-data
 ```
-3. Check the corresponding interface of rsyslog server can receive the syslog message with port 514
+3. Check the corresponding interface will send syslog message with port 514 on dut
 4. Del syslog server config like below:
 ```
 config syslog del '2.2.2.2'